fversnel/fversnel.github.io/_posts/2016-04-07-what-is-wrong-with-unity-part1.markdown

 problem by introducing the `layers` parameter.

 The `layers` parameter filters all object in the world based on the layer they are on.
 Each object can be attached to exactly one layer.

-The `layers` parameter becomes unnecessary when you can provide the `physicsWorld` yourself.
+The parameter becomes unnecessary when you can provide the `physicsWorld` yourself.
 In fact the purpose of raycasting has nothing to do with filtering objects in the world.
 According to Rich Hickey's definition of simple this should be done separately.
-Doing the filtering separately we gain much more control over what and how we actually filter the objects that will be given to the raycast function.
+By doing the filtering separately we gain much more control over what and how we actually filter the objects that will be given to the raycast function.